RonBulaon/PeopleCounter/README.md

   <kbd><img width="60%" height="60%" src="images/detailedView.png"></kbd><br />Fig 2: Backend Display (More details)<br />
 </p>

-Historical data are then saved on Database and displayed using Dash by Plotly module.
-Using heatmap chart on a daily and hourly basis we’ll be able to see the occupancy trends across several days.
+Historical data are then saved on a Database and then displayed using Dash by Plotly module.
+Using heatmap chart on a daily and hourly basis we're be able to see the occupancy trends across several days.

 <p align="center">
   <img src="images/dashboard.gif"><br />Fig 3: Heatmap <br />